SuperOfficeDocs/superoffice-docs/user-guide/en/license/screen/index.md

 ### System notifications

 This list shows status messages from the system and [events][1] that have been added.
-Notifications of active imports, SAINT or freetext indexing, etc. Select a notification in the list to display a description.
+Notifications of active imports, SAINT or freetext indexing, and so on.
+Select a notification in the list to display a description.
 You can keep track of events that are active in the system.

 The **System events** tab consists of two parts: